 Materializing the possibilities for a sustainable future

 Eco cities.
 Green cars.
 Transformation of energy systems.
 Nothing will impact how these concepts are realized, and their capabilities, more than the materials we use.
 Materials science will be the epicenter of innovation amidst rapid change and disruption, paving the road from idea to reality – science fiction to truth.

-The advanced materials business is already playing a central role in catalyzing inventions making a material difference in addressing climate change and building a brighter future.
-There’s a rapid shift towards lighter, stronger, smaller, greener, safer, smarter materials.
-From higher performance materials that power electric, connected and autonomously driving cars with a reduced carbon footprint to fully recyclable carpets and anti-reflective coatings making solar panels more efficient, affordable, viable and sustainable.
+The advanced materials business is already playing a central role in catalyzing inventions, making a material difference in addressing climate change and building a brighter future.
+There’s a rapid shift towards lighter, stronger, smaller, greener, safer and smarter materials – from higher performance materials that power electric, connected and autonomously driving cars with a reduced carbon footprint to fully recyclable carpets and anti-reflective coatings, making solar panels more efficient, affordable, viable and sustainable.

 Imagine a world where instead of consuming power, our buildings and vehicles generate power.
 Where a circular economy is the global economy.
 Where tomorrow’s innovations safeguard today’s world.
 We need materials science now more than ever, not just to innovate for change and evolution, but to innovate for survival and preservation.

 While today’s science fiction writers paint human colonies inhabiting new planets, lets help our scientists write the scripts that protect our existing one for future generations.
 Everyone should have the fundamental liberty of a green, sustainable planet Earth to call home.

 Two-wheeler technical know-how: DSM’s materials provide strength & durability that electric scooters need

 A number of e-scooter components require specialized materials to ensure safe and reliable performance.
 DSM’s portfolio includes materials designed to meet the specific needs of these applications.

 DSM's Arnitel family of thermoplastic elastomers is helping tire manufacturers "reinvent the wheel" by developing non-pneumatic tires.